alex-toy/ConnectAppToStorage-bis/README.md

 # Connecting Your App to Storage with Azure

+THIS PROJECT IS NOT WORKING SO FAR !!!!
+VM size not available and app not connecting to blob storage.

 How to connect a Flask app to Azure SQL and Azure Blob Storage.
 In this project, everything is automated using Powershell scripts.

 ## Procedure

-All steps bellow can be reduced to running *commands\steps.ps1*.
+All steps bellow can be reduced to :

+- run *commands\steps.ps1*.
+- connect to the VM and deploy the app
+- connect to the SQL database and run the scripts

 **Run the Config and create the resource group :**